Direct primary care and health insurance seem to be at odds with each other, but is that really the case?

 How do primary care physicians provide care under DPC?

-Although specialty care is outside of the scope of the medical services that my family doctor provides, my PCP was able to call in prescriptions when it seemed impossible to get a hold of the specialist.
-As my primary care provider, she has lots of experience with managing chronic conditions, acute conditions like colds and minor urgent care needs that her patients have.
+Although specialty care is outside of the scope of the medical services that my family doctor provides, my PCP was able to fill in the gaps in my care when it was difficult to get a hold of the specialist.
+As my primary care provider, she also has lots of experience in managing everything from minor colds and flu to chronic illness.
+When I catch the latest virus that is going around my child's classroom at school, my primary care doctor treats me.

 In the past few years, direct primary care has exploded as a model that benefits both the doctor and the patient.
 But is it right for you?
 And do you still need health insurance if you choose a DPC doctor?
 In this article, we will look at how the model works and how to obtain affordable health insurance so that you can get the care that you deserve without the risk of losing your assets if a catastrophic medical condition enters your life.